 You can now recycle household batteries at Council.

-• Camden Council Civic Centre- 70 Central Ave, Oran Park
+• Camden Council Office - 70 Central Avenue, Oran Park

-• Camden Library - 40 John St, Camden
+• Camden Library - 40 John Street, Camden

-• Narellan Library - Corner Queen & Elyard Streets, Narellan
+• Narellan Library - Cnr Queen and Elyard Streets, Narellan

 • Campbelltown City Council Civic Centre - Cnr Queen and Broughton Streets, Campbelltown

-• Wollondilly Shire Council - 62-64 Menangle Street, Picton
+• Wollondilly Shire Council Civic Centre - 62-64 Menangle Street, Picton

 There are many things you can do around the home, or at work, to minimise the amount of waste you generate, and to recover valuable resources through things such as composting and worm farming.

 Following are some useful website links to pages that will help you to minimise you waste

 The Waste and Recycling Information Booklet contains information on a range of services provided by Wollondilly Shire Council and assists residents to utilise the services available to them to minimise the amount of waste they generate.